amalgireesh/ai-in-a-day/05-metrics-advisor/README.md

-****
-**This will be a read-only lab, as we are facing deployment issues with Azure Metrics Advisor resource.
-You can still go through the lab and try creating Metrics advisor resource , but the chances of getting it succeeded are very low**.
-****

 # Lab 4 - Data monitoring and anomaly detection using Metrics Advisor in Azure Cognitive Services (Read-Only)

 This lab covers the Metrics Advisor service features from Azure Cognitive Services.